 Breaking News, it’s finally here!
 A Hybrid Long Term Care Insurance product that you can pay in one lump sum, or you can choose to pay in smaller premium payments each year.

-The CareMatters Nationwide product was launched in 2013 as an alternative to the standard reimbursement hybrid long term care insurance policies such as StateLife’s One America Asset Care product or Lincoln Money Guard II.
-The new Nationwide Care Matters II product will pay you cash so you can spend it however you like vs. reimbursement plans which you must pay for the care yourself and then be paid back.
+The Nationwide CareMatters product was launched in 2013 as an alternative to the standard reimbursement hybrid long term care insurance policies such as StateLife’s One America Asset Care product or Lincoln Money Guard II.
+The new Nationwide Care Matters II product will pay you cash so you can spend it however you like vs. reimbursement plans which you must pay for the care yourself and then submit receipts to be paid back.
 This also limits the areas you can spend the money.

 Minnesota Life which is owned by Securian, launched SecureCare in 2017 which have entered the marketplace with more aggressive pricing than the original Nationwide CareMatters policy and more flexibility in how the money is spent vs. Lincoln Money Guard II.
 These two behemoths battle one another for market share going back and forth as each try to one-up the other.

 We have drilled down and examined the new Nationwide Care Matters II policy, we can confidently say it’s a drastic improvement over their old product which was rarely bought.
 Nationwide CareMatters II policy is now back in the top three of the hybrid long term care insurance policy comparisons with the new improvements.

 Now let’s review and examine the new Nationwide CareMatters II Hybrid Long Term Care Insurance policy’s benefits and how it will help you

 The new Nationwide CareMatters II policy is approved across the country except: CA and NY.

 Nationwide Care Matters II – Life Insurance Linked With Long Term Care Insurance